Black Mamba (character): Powers and abilities

-Black Mamba possesses two separate superhuman abilities which she most often uses in tandem for a unique result.
+Black Mamba possesses two separate superhuman abilities which she most often uses in tandem for a unique effect.
 Her powers are both presumably the result of a cranial implant given to her by Roxxon.

 Black Mamba has limited telepathic abilities that allow her to scan the minds of others nearby.
 The extent of her telepathy is unrevealed; it is unknown if she possesses other abilities possessed by most telepaths, such as mental communication.
 She uses this power to extract and project illusions of loved ones into her victims' minds while placing her target in a sedated trance-like state in which they are fixated upon the mental image she has created.

-Mamba's second ability allows her to generate a cloud of tangible Darkforce energy that she uses to ensnare her victim, constricting them with potentially fatal force.
+Mamba can generate a cloud of tangible Darkforce energy that she uses to ensnare her victim, constricting them with potentially fatal force.
 The victim, however, is unaware, and views the Darkforce energy as the loved one she has projected into their mind.
 Trapped in Mamba's ecstatic trance, the victim is completely unaware that they are being strangled and can die in minutes.
 Mamba can generate Darkforce without first using her telepathic power on an opponent, but with much less efficiency as the target is aware and can avoid the relatively slow-moving Darkforce cloud easier.
 The full extent of Mamba's control over Darkforce energy has not been revealed.
 She can also use her Darkforce to surround herself, disguising herself as whomever she wishes to look like.
 She can use this ability on others, though the field begins to dissipate when it leaves her sight.

 Beings with sufficient willpower can break free of Mamba's telepathic grasp, and physical attacks of sufficient force can dispel her Darkforce manifestations.
 Because of this, Black Mamba usually employs her powers on those who are unaware of her presence.